Fortune has been added to Bookmarks.

-In recurring Fortune columns, John Hagel and John Seely Brown, Deloitte LLP Center for the Edge, share their perspectives on the new business ecosystems that will drive accelerated learning and long-term advantage in the world of the Big Shift.
+In recurring Fortune columns, John Hagel and John Seely Brown, Deloitte LLP Center for the Edge, share their perspectives in the world of the Big Shift.

 This series of columns explores how in dynamic ecosystems, participants build long-term (rather than transactional) relationships, and focus on collaboration and rapid learning so that the entire ecosystem becomes more valuable over time.
 These types of environments have great potential for talent development, corporate growth, and innovation.
 Read the Fortune.com articles below.